harrior/patient-manager/README.md

 - `:error`: There was an error during the operation.

 ### HTTP Status Codes
-- `200 OK`: The request was successful, and the response contains the requested data.
+- `200 OK`: The request was successful, and the response contains the requested data (or error with extra data).
-- `400 Bad Request`: The request was malformed or invalid.
-This status code is used for validation errors, such as issues with the provided parameters.
-- `500 Internal Server Error`: A server-side error occurred while processing the request.
-This status code is used for all other errors that are not related to validation issues.

 ### Errors
 Errors can occur for various reasons, such as invalid data or server-side issues.
 When an error occurs, the response will include a description of the error.
 The error response will be formatted as follows: